animeshtrivedi/blog/post/2018-09-13-RoCEv2-header.md

 bandwidth measurements will reflect the actual application performance.
 Any thing less than that, be careful what you see on the wire.

+The ACK packet size can be calcuated looking at the 1-byte TX WRITE traffic on the server side.
+It calculates to 62 bytes.
+I do not have a break down of how the ACK packet looks like.

 ## Conclusion

 That is it folks.
 In conclusion: